American Library Association: Membership

 ALA membership is open to any person or organization, though most of its members are libraries or librarians.
 Most members live and work in the United States, with international members comprising 3.5% of total membership.

 Governing structure

 The ALA is governed by an elected council and an executive board.
 Policies and programs are administered by committees and round tables.
 One of the organization's most visible tasks is overseen by the Office for Accreditation, which formally reviews and authorizes American and Canadian academic institutions that offer degree programs in library and information science.

 President and executive directors

-ALA's President for the 2024–2025 term is Cindy Hohl.
-President-elect, Sam Helmick, will preside in 2025-2026.
+ALA's president for the 2025-2026 term is Sam Helmick.

-The executive director of the American Library Association delegates authority within ALA headquarters to ALA’s department heads, who, in carrying out their assigned duties, are called upon to use ALA’s name, and, in that name, to commit the Association to programs, activities, and binding agreements.
+The executive director of the American Library Association delegates authority within ALA headquarters to ALA's department heads, who, in carrying out their assigned duties, are called upon to use ALA's name, and, in that name, to commit the Association to programs, activities, and binding agreements.